Mary FitzRoy, Duchess of Richmond and Somerset: Fictional portrayals

-Though the Duchess has not been portrayed in any film or television program thus far, she was mentioned in the second episode of the 2021 miniseries Anne Boleyn in a scene between Anne and her uncle Thomas Howard where they discuss his daughter's marriage to Henry FitzRoy that has not yet been consummated.

-She has appeared in many books of noted historical fiction, most notably The Secrets of the Tudor Court by Darcey Bonnette which features Mary as the main character, and The Sixth Wife, in which she is a rival of Catherine Parr, and is used by her brother Surrey to try to become a "seventh wife" of the King despite her protests.
-As in history's account, her character mainly falls into the background toward the end of the novel after the king has died.
-She is also featured in Queen's Gambit, a novel about Catherine Parr and is featured as one of Catherine's rivals.
+Mary FitzRoy has appeared in many books of noted historical fiction, most notably The Secrets of the Tudor Court by Darcey Bonnette which features Mary as the main character, and The Sixth Wife, in which she is a rival of Katherine Parr, and is used by her brother Surrey to try to become a "seventh wife" of the King despite her protests.
+Her character mainly falls into the background toward the end of the novel after the king has died.
+She is also featured in Queen's Gambit, a novel about Katherine Parr and is featured as one of Katherine's rivals.
 Mary was also the main character and story-teller in Brazen by Katherine Longshore.

+Mary is portrayed by Viola Prettejohn in Season 2 of the televised version of Dame Hilary Mantel's Wolf Hall trilogy, Wolf Hall: The Mirror and the Light, in late 2024 (UK; airing 2025 in the US).
+Otherwise her portrayal in film or television is limited to being mentioned in the second episode of the 2021 miniseries Anne Boleyn in a scene between Anne and her uncle Thomas Howard where they discuss his daughter's marriage to Henry FitzRoy that has not yet been consummated.